vplesko/OrbLang/docs/pages/literals.md

 };
 ```

-Then, there are floating point literals.
+Then, there are floating-point literals.

 ```
 import "std/io.orb";